kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

           )
 ```

-With the new Rollout and AnalysisTemplate we can safely try to deploy any version.
+With the new Rollout and AnalysisTemplate, we can safely try to deploy any version.
 Deploy for v2 is prevented with the Probes we set up.
 Deploy for v3 will automatically roll back when it notices that it has random crashes.
-And v4 will also fail.
-The short 2 minutes to test may still let a version pass.
-With more steps and pauses for analysis and more robust tests we could be more confident in our solution.
+The v4 will also eventually fail but the short 2 minutes to test may still let a version to get depolyed.
+With more steps and pauses for analysis and more robust tests, we could be more confident in our solution.
 Use `kubectl describe ar flaky-update-dep-6d5669dc9f-2-1` to get info for a specific AnalysisRun.

+In general, the *AnalysisTemplate* is not dependent on Prometheus and could use a different source, such as a JSON endpoint, instead.

 <exercise name='Exercise 4.04: Project v1.8'>

-  Create an AnalysisTemplate for the project that will follow the cpu usage of all containers in the namespace.
+  Create an AnalysisTemplate for The Project that will follow the VPU usage of all containers in the namespace.

-  If the CPU usage **rate** sum for the namespace increases above a set value (you may choose a good hardcoded value for your project, may vary) within 10 minutes revert the update.
+  If the CPU usage **rate** sum for the namespace increases above a set value (you may choose a good hardcoded value for your project) within 10 minutes revert the update.

   Make sure that the application doesn't get updated if the value is set too low.